all-in-one-of/vfx-unittest/README.rst

 Template Modules for Unittesting for VFX
 ==============================================================

 Python version is 2.7 currently.
-Templates modules demonstrate unit testing basics for in GUI testing python modules.
+These template modules demonstrate basic modules for testing python modules in GUI.

 **Houdini**